Enable event notification feature

 3) Log reporting from replicas.
 When objects are in several metacats via replication, people can access them from any of the servers.
 It would be nice if a logging request was replication aware and could request and aggregate logs from multiple replication servers so that a single report for all download could be provided back to the user.

-#2 Updated by Callie Bowdish almost 11 years ago
+Updated by Callie Bowdish over 15 years ago

 Here is another request regarding this.
 It is from Dan Gruener.
 "Also, we want to upload the datasets for NCEAS but still would like to be notified when data requests come in and people download.
 Is that possible?"
 Many ecologist would like this feature.

-#3 Updated by Margaret O'Brien almost 11 years ago
+Updated by Margaret O'Brien over 15 years ago

 You might be interested in a project at the LTER Network Office to build an auditing system for all downloads, not just metacat/eml: